Archdiocese of Washington: 1600 to 1700

-In the 17th century, the present day District of Columbia was part of the British Province of Maryland.
-Unlike the other American colonies, Maryland had been settled by the 2nd Baron Baltimore, as a haven for Catholic refugees from Great Britain.
+In the 17th century, the present-day District of Columbia was part of the British Province of Maryland.
+Unlike the other American colonies, the Province of Maryland had been settled by the 2nd Baron Baltimore, as a haven for Catholic refugees from Great Britain.

-On March 25, 1634, the first Catholic Mass in the English-speaking colonies was celebrated by Andrew White on St. Clement's Island in Maryland.
-Due to immigration, by 1660 the population of Maryland had gradually become predominantly Protestant.
-Political power remained concentrated in the hands of the largely Catholic elite.
-In 1649, Maryland passed the Maryland Toleration Act, mandating religious tolerance for trinitarian Christians.
+On March 25, 1634, the first Catholic Mass in the English-speaking colonies was celebrated by Andrew White, an English Jesuit missionary, to recent immigrants from German states on St. Clement's Island in Maryland.
+In 1641, White established a small chapel near Port Tobacco to preach to the Piscataway people.
+Later becoming St Ignatius Parish, it is considered one of the first Catholic parishes in the United States and the first one in Charles County.
+In 1649, the Maryland Palatinate passed the Maryland Toleration Act, mandating religious tolerance for trinitarian Christians.
 It was the first law requiring religious tolerance in the English North American colonies.

+Due to immigration, by 1660 the population of Maryland had gradually become predominantly Protestant.
+However, political power remained concentrated in the hands of the largely Catholic elite.
 In 1689, a group of Puritans, now the majority in the colony, successfully revolted against the colonial government, which had been controlled by the Catholic elite.
-After gaining power, the Puritans exacted restrictions on Catholics in the colony.
+After gaining power, the Puritans imposed restrictions on Catholics in the colony.
 To celebrate Mass, Catholics had to set up private chapels in their homes.

 1700 to 1800

-In 1704, the colonial assembly passed a law prohibiting Catholics from holding political office.
+In 1704, the Assembly of Free Marylanders passed a law prohibiting Catholics from holding political office in the province.
 After the American Revolution ended in 1781, the Vatican needed to move American Catholics out of the jurisdiction of the Diocese of London.
-In 1784, the pope established the Prefecture Apostolic of United States of America, naming John Carroll as the prefect apostolic.
+In 1784, the pope established the Prefecture Apostolic of the United States of America, naming John Carroll as the prefect apostolic.

-With the passage of the US Constitution in 1789, religious freedom was guaranteed throughout the United States.
-In 1789, Pope Pius VI erected the Diocese of Baltimore, covering all of the United States including the State of Maryland.
+With the passage of the US Constitution in 1789, religious freedom was guaranteed throughout the new United States.
+In 1789, Pope Pius VI erected the Diocese of Baltimore, covering all of the United States, including the new State of Maryland.
 The pope named Carroll as the first bishop of Baltimore.
-The present day District of Columbia would remain part of this diocese, followed by the Archdiocese of Baltimore, for the next 150 years.
+The present-day District of Columbia would remain part of this diocese, followed by the Archdiocese of Baltimore, for the next 150 years.

-The City of Washington was founded in 1791 as part of the plan to make it the nation's capital.
+The City of Washington and the District of Columbia were founded in 1791 to become the nation's capital.
 Carroll founded Georgetown College in what was then the village of Georgetown in 1792.
 It was the first Catholic and Jesuit institution of higher learning in the United States.

-The first Catholic Church in Washington, St. Patrick's, was established in 1794 to minister to the Irish immigrant stonemasons who were constructing the White House and US Capitol Building.
+The first Catholic Church in Washington, St. Patrick's, was established in 1794 to minister to the Irish immigrant stonemasons who were constructing the White House and the US Capitol Building.
 A brick church for St. Patrick's was completed in 1809.